carpentries/docs.carpentries.org/source/community/community_session_host.rst

 **What if I do not know the answer to someone’s questions and no one in the room does either?**

-It is totally fine if you do not know all the answers.
+It is fine if you do not know all the answers.
 This is a great time to demonstrate how someone in the community can get their questions answered by posting the question to Slack or one of The Carpentries mailing list.
 Questions can always be sent to team@carpentries.org and a